 - For new faculty members, the reporting period will begin with their arrival at UF (usually August of that academic year).

-XI.
+XII.
 Amending the Bylaws

 - These bylaws have been adopted by a two-thirds majority vote of the core faculty members of CHPS.